simoncblyth/env/rootmq/README.txt

              3) pyroot scripts

-         note that environment control for library access is done in this Makefile making it the hub of all notifymq building testing and usage
+         note that environment control for library access is done in this Makefile making it the hub of all rootmq building testing and usage

      pmq.py
            hook up ROOT signal/slot mechanism with the ROOT.gMQ singleton that resides in a